The Story

 The Residences

-The Koukaki Residence features 7 spacious and luxurious rooms and suites, with a private kitchen, balcony and access to the garden.
-Find the best residence that meets your needs and create unforgettable memories in Athens, while experiencing true Athenian hospitality in one of the hippest areas of the city.
+The Koukaki Residence proudly presents 7 expansive and opulent rooms and suites, each equipped with a personal kitchen, balcony, and gateway to the garden.
+Discover the perfect dwelling tailored to your desires and craft lasting memories in Athens.
+Experience genuine Athenian warmth and hospitality in one of the city's most vibrant neighborhoods.

 The Area

-Koukaki was named after Koukakis, a local bed manufacturer who owned a factory near the historic Sygrou Fix building – which is today home to the National Museum of Contemporary Art.
-Next to the historic area of Plaka, Koukaki is the closest and most organized district neighboring the Acropolis.
+The district owes its name to Koukakis, a notable bed manufacturer of yesteryears, who had his establishment near the iconic Sygrou Fix building, now the esteemed National Museum of Contemporary Art.
+Adjacent to the historic Plaka, Koukaki boasts the distinction of being the nearest and most well-structured neighborhood to the Acropolis.